microsoft/Network-Adapter-Class-Extension/README.md

 with any additional questions or comments.

 ## Licensing
-NetAdapterCx is licensed under the MIT License.
+The code hosted here is licensed under the MIT License.

 ## Related Repos
 Driver samples for NetAdapterCx now also live on GitHub at